Mountain Beach Fitness Retreats, Switzerland

 Mountain Beach Fitness Retreats discourages the use of plastic and provides guests with their own reusable water bottles as a gift.
 The team minimise waste and use recycled yoga mats and bamboo, eco-friendly plates for picnics rather than tupperware.
 They use all local producers and the fruit, veg and eggs for meals are from a local in the village.

 They treat their staff as members of a family, and give back to the local community as much as possible by promoting wellbeing for young people – Emma has taught fitness and relaxation to the children at the local school – and by offering drop-in days to local residents who want to experience a day of fun and fitness (this is capped per day but is not normally more than 3 or 4 max).

-Transfer Time: from airport: 2.5 hour by car or by train, from train station: 10 minutes
+Transfer time: 2.5 hour by car or by train, from train station: 10 minutes